taichi-dev/taichi/docs/contributor_guide.rst

 - Bug fixes
 - Proposing and implementing new features
 - Documentation improvement and translations (e.g. `Simplified Chinese <https://github.com/taichi-dev/taichi-docs-zh-cn>`_)
-- Improved syntax error messages that are more user-friendly
+- Improved error messages that are more user-friendly
 - New test cases
 - New examples
 - Compiler performance patches